 Accounts Receivable Turnover Rate = Net Credit Sales / Average Accounts Receivable

-• Net Credit Sales: the total revenue from credit sales during a specific period (often a year).
-It excludes any sales returns, allowances, or cash sales.
+Net credit sales are the total revenue generated from sales made on credit during a specific period, excluding any returns, allowances, or cash sales.

 Good Score: